Catholic Guardian Services: Rosalie Hall

 In September 1887, Archbishop Michael Corrigan of the Archdiocese of New York summoned five Misericordia Sisters from Montreal, Canada to provide care for the growing number of unmarried pregnant women in New York.
 The Sisters arrived on Staten Island and established the New York Mothers’ Home.
-Soon, however, they moved to Harlem and later purchased land on 86th Street in Yorkville, where Rosalie Hall made its new home.
-By the turn of the century, despite many difficulties, the Misericordia Sisters had given free service to almost 1,000 young mothers.
-In 1904, as the quality of life in New York deteriorated due to economic downturn, the Sisters altered their charter to accommodate for all those in need of medical attention, not simply young mothers.
-With this fundamental change in their services, they, too, changed the name of their home to Misericordia Hospital in 1905.
+Soon they moved to Harlem and later purchased land on 86th Street in Yorkville, where Rosalie Hall made its new home.
+By the turn of the century, the Misericordia Sisters had given free service to almost 1,000 young mothers.
+In 1904, the Sisters altered their charter to accommodate for all those in need of medical attention, not simply young mothers.
+With this fundamental change in their services, they changed the name of their home to Misericordia Hospital in 1905.

 By 1950, Misericordia Hospital was the second largest Catholic hospital in all of New York City.
-In 1958, Misericordia Hospital moved to the Bronx, the fastest growing Catholic community in New York at the time.
-Rosalie Hall moved with the hospital, and in its new location, Rosalie Hall would care for 28 residents at any one time.
-Over the next several decades, Misericordia Hospital and Rosalie Hall offered their services to a host of needy individuals in the Bronx.
+In 1958, Misericordia Hospital moved to the Bronx.
 In 2008, Misericordia Hospital, then Our Lady of Mercy Hospital, joined Montefiore Medical Center.
 Rosalie Hall eventually became a separately incorporated entity, and in 2011, Catholic Guardian Societies and Home Bureau and Rosalie Hall integrated services for pregnant and parenting adolescents in foster care and women in need.
 By 2013, 125 years after its founding, Rosalie Hall Inc. permanently merged into Catholic Guardian Services to become the Rosalie Hall Maternity Services Division within it.

 Catholic Guardian Services

-In 2013, Catholic Guardian Society and Home Bureau changed its legal corporate name to Catholic Guardian Services, indicating a revitalization of its commitment to service, as described in its new tagline, “Providing Help, Creating Hope, Preserving Dignity.”
+In 2013, Catholic Guardian Society and Home Bureau changed its legal corporate name to Catholic Guardian Services, and its tagline to, “Providing Help, Creating Hope, Preserving Dignity.”
 Later, in 2014, the newly branded Catholic Guardian Services began a federally sponsored program for unaccompanied minors to accommodate to migrant children fleeing dire circumstances in Central America.
 Today, Catholic Guardian Services offers all of the care once offered separately by Catholic Guardian Society, Catholic Home Bureau, and Rosalie Hall Inc.